ryan-a-baker/educates-tbs/workshop/content/exercises/01-frameworks.md

 ![Cody Languages](images/cody-languages.png)

-Cody was contracted to build an application for a local Pet Clinic to help keep track of pets, their owners, and the veternians in the clinic.  has recieved requirements for, and written, a [Spring Boot](https://spring.io/guides/gs/spring-boot) application using [Maven](https://spring.io/guides/gs/maven/) named "Spring Pet Clinic."
+Cody's most recent project is to build an application for a local Pet Clinic to help keep track of pets, their owners, and the veternians in the clinic.
+After recieving the requirements, he developed the initial release of a [Spring Boot](https://spring.io/guides/gs/spring-boot) application using [Maven](https://spring.io/guides/gs/maven/) named "Spring Pet Clinic."
 He is using Github as his source control, and since the application has passed testing, a 1.0.0 version has been created and is ready for deployment to Kubernetes.

-Feel free to take a look at the application on GitHub, but no specific action is needed.
+Feel free to take a look at the source code and documentation for application on GitHub, but no specific action is needed.

 ```dashboard:create-dashboard
 name: GitHub